-If you ask any graphic designer how to succeed when running a design project over a long term, it’s very likely that they refer to “writing an on-point design brief.”
+If you ask any graphic designer how to succeed when running a design project over the long term, it’s very likely that they refer to – writing an on-point design brief.

-An effective brief gives a designer (s) everything needed in meeting client’s expectations.
+An effective brief gives a designer (s) everything needed in meeting the client’s expectations.

 That term gets thrown around a lot.
 You’ve probably heard or read often when kickstarting a design project.